Homepage

 context.cookies

-context.cookies returns an object with all cookies of the site.
+context.cookies returns an object with all the cookies of the site.

 context.current_user

-context.current_user returns basic data of currently logged in user.
-Available attributes are: first_name, last_name, email, id and slug.
-It will return nil instead of object if user is not logged in.
+context.current_user returns basic data of the currently logged-in user.
+The available attributes are: first_name, last_name, email, id and slug.
+It will return null instead of an object if no user is logged in.

 context.device